denizgencay/BitcoinTicker/README.md

 Bitcoin Ticker- Android App

 ## About
-BitcoinTicker helps users to find all crypto currencies in the market and learn about there detailed information.
+BitcoinTicker helps users to find all crypto currencies in the market and learn about their detailed information.

 ## Tech